Pre-symplectic structures on the space of connections: Abstract

 \section{Abstract}

 Let \(X\) be a four-manifold with boundary three-manifold \(M\).
-We shall describe (i) a pre-symplectic structure on the sapce \({\cal A}(X)\) of connections on the bundle \(X\times SU(n)\) that comes from the canonical symplectic structure on the cotangent space \(T^{\ast}{\cal A}(X)\), and (ii) a pre-symplectic structure on the space \({\cal A}^{\flat}_0(M)\) of flat connections on \(M\times SU(n)\) that have null charge.
+We shall describe (i) a pre-symplectic structure on the space \({\cal A}(X)\) of connections on the bundle \(X\times SU(n)\) that comes from the canonical symplectic structure on the cotangent space \(T^{\ast}{\cal A}(X)\), and (ii) a pre-symplectic structure on the space \({\cal A}^{\flat}_0(M)\) of flat connections on \(M\times SU(n)\) that have null charge.
 These two structures are related by the boundary restriction map.
-We discuss also the Hamiltonian feature of the space of connections \({\cal A}(X)\) with the action of the group of gauge transformations.
+We discuss also the Hamiltonian features of the space of connections \({\cal A}(X)\) together with the action of the group of gauge transformations.

 MSC: 53D30, 53D50, 58D50, 81R10, 81T50.

 Subj.
 Class: Global analysis, Quantum field theory.